Volleyball: Braswell falls to Lewisville in 5 sets

 “We made a lot of mistakes in the last two sets,” Robinson said.
 “Then we started dwelling on our mistakes, and we just need to learn how to shake it off.”

-Despite the loss, Jenkins said she feels the Lady Bengals are shaping up at just the right moment.
+Despite the loss, Jenkins said he feels the Lady Bengals are shaping up at just the right moment.

 “We’re finally starting to jell,” Jenkins said.
 “I’m preaching to them that tomorrow everybody is still 0-0.
 We’ve made changes in the past week or two with our rotation, so we haven’t got to spend time with our whole rotation during nondistrict.
 I feel like we’ve shown a lot of fight the last three matches, and I feel like we’re getting closer to where we want to be.”